Simple Network Management Protocol: Authentication

 The security deficiencies of all SNMP versions can be mitigated by IPsec authentication and confidentiality mechanisms.
 SNMP also may be carried securely over Datagram Transport Layer Security (DTLS).

 Many SNMP implementations include a type of automatic discovery where a new network component, such as a switch or router, is discovered and polled automatically.
-In SNMPv1 and SNMPv2c this is done through a community string that is transmitted in clear-text to other devices.
+In SNMPv1 and SNMPv2c, this is done through a community string that is transmitted in clear-text to other devices.
 Clear-text passwords are a significant security risk.
-Once the community string is known outside the organization it could become the target for an attack.
+Once the community string is known outside the organization, it could become the target for an attack.
 To alert administrators of other attempts to glean community strings, SNMP can be configured to pass community-name authentication failure traps.
 If SNMPv2 is used, the issue can be avoided by enabling password encryption on the SNMP agents of network devices.

 The common default configuration for community strings are "public" for read-only access and "private" for read-write.
 Because of the well-known defaults, SNMP topped the list of the SANS Institute's Common Default Configuration Issues and was number ten on the SANS Top 10 Most Critical Internet Security Threats for the year 2000.
 System and network administrators frequently do not change these configurations.

 Whether it runs over TCP or UDP, SNMPv1 and v2 are vulnerable to IP spoofing attacks.
 With spoofing, attackers may bypass device access lists in agents that are implemented to restrict SNMP access.
-SNMPv3 security mechanisms such as USM or TSM prevent a successful spoofing attack.
+SNMPv3 security mechanisms, such as USM or TSM, can prevent spoofing attacks.